-The Scholarship, Research and Creative Activity Office is sponsoring a one-day Faculty Research and Creative Activity symposium on Friday April 12, 2019.
+The Faculty Scholarship, Research and Creative Activity Office is sponsoring a one-day Faculty Research and Creative Activity symposium on Friday April 12, 2019.
 We would like to invite proposals from faculty from across the institution to participate in this event to present and discuss the work they are involved in but rarely have opportunity to share with each other, community members or our students.

 Faculty are encouraged to mobilize their scholarship, research and creative activity by delivering an oral presentation.
 These presentations will be scheduled at various locations on the Nanaimo campus on Friday.
 Presenters from Cowichan and Powell River Campuses will be able to present at their home campus if they prefer, and all sessions will be broadcast via digital conferencing.
 Presenters will be provided with 15 minutes to deliver their message with an additional 5 minutes for discussion with the audience.
 The program will be developed and shared once we determine the number of presenters.
 If faculty would like to mobilize their knowledge in a format other than an oral presentation, they are encouraged to contact Tanis Dagert to discuss their ideas.